Soukaradi/customer_churn_analysis/README.md

 This project was an incredible learning experience, solidifying my understanding of the entire data analytics lifecycle.
 I gained hands-on expertise in:

 * **Data Simulation**: Building complex, interconnected datasets with intentional biases.
-* **Advanced SQL**: Using sophisticated queries to extract nuanced business intelligence.
+* **Advanced SQL**: Using queries to extract insights and track key metrics.
 * **Connecting Data to Strategy**: Translating analytical findings into clear, actionable business recommendations.
 * **Problem-Solving**: Iteratively refining analysis and constantly asking "why" to uncover root causes.

-This project has reinforced my passion for leveraging data to solve complex business challenges and ultimately help companies grow by building stronger customer relationships.
+My primary goal for this project was to master SQL querying and the reporting of insights, demonstrating how these skills can drive effective business solutions.